Trastuzumab emtansine (Kadcyla®)

 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Trastuzumab emtansine is given for as long as it keeps the cancer under control.
+Trastuzumab emtansine is given for as long as it is working.
 Your doctor or nurse will tell you more about the number of cycles you are likely to have.

 Contact the hospital